 Are you considering applying to Cambridge University to study law?
 If so, you’ll need to sit the Cambridge Law Test, which is used alongside your interview performance, application and exam results.
 This page will tell you everything you need to know about sitting the Cambridge Law Test, as well as providing sample questions.
 You can also read more on studying Law at Oxbridge here.
+COVID-19 Update: Cambridge is allowing students to take the law test online this year from the 23rd November.

-What is the Cambridge Law Test?
+What Is the Cambridge Law Test?

 The Cambridge Law Test is a pen and paper test designed to assess your aptitude for law by testing your comprehension and exposition skills.
 Cambridge state that you don’t need to have any prior knowledge of law.
 You’ll have one hour to answer an essay question, and you’ll sit this on the day of your interview.

-What will the Cambridge Law Test involve?
+What will the Cambridge Law Test Involve?

 The Cambridge Law Faculty provide some examples for the type of questions you might find.
 In the test, you’ll be given a selection of three questions and asked to answer one in one hour.